-In order to be sure that you are answering with three qualities that are in alignment with the company, be sure that you read through the corporate about page or read through their public mission statements.
-Inside those pages usually contain some keywords that you can extract which you can utilize to your advantage.
+To be sure that you are answering with three qualities aligned with the company, be sure that you read through the corporate about page or read through their public mission statements.
+Inside those pages usually contain some keywords that you can extract to utilize to your advantage.
 If the company doesn’t have an about page, try to find the companies founding story and extract the criteria you think best aligns with the founding story.

 Qualities You Can Use To Answer The Question

 There’s usually a predetermined set of qualities that you can extract from most companies based in the US.
 This is because the moral compass of most businesses are the same.
 As long you present one or some of the following qualities in a company, you’ll be able to answer the question accurately.